adullact/puppet-freeipa/REFERENCE.md

 Data type: `Boolean`

-If true, then the parameter '--hostname' is populated with the parameter 'ipa_server_fqdn' and passed to the IPA installer.
+If true, then the parameter '--hostname' is populated with the parameter 'ipa_server_fqdn'

 Default value: `true`